JudeGaringalo/JudeGaringalo/README.md

 <h3 align="left">About Me</h3>
 <p align="left">
 I am a driven <b>BSIT Student</b> at <b>Rizal Technological University</b> with a strong portfolio in Full-Stack and Mobile Development.
-With 5 years of professional experience in digital marketing, I am now seeking a <b>Software Development Internship</b> to apply my technical problem-solving skills in a collaborative team environment.
+With 5 years of professional experience in digital marketing.
 </p>

 ---